Manish-Data-Analyst/About_Me/README.md

 ### I'm delighted you're here!

 My name is 𝗠𝗮𝗻𝗶𝘀𝗵.
-I am a humble and dedicated Study Analyst known for my simplicity and strong work ethic.
+I am a humble and dedicated Data Analyst known for my simplicity and strong work ethic.
 My analytical mindset and attention to detail contribute significantly to my research work.
 With a passion for learning and innovation, I consistently strives to make meaningful contributions in my field.
 My approachable nature and commitment to excellence make me a valuable asset to any team.